RichuAK/ethernaut/24.PuzzleWallet/notes.md

 A `delegatecall` on itself?
 That's kinda new.
 You only ever delegate to some other contract.
 What is this?

 The contract takes its own logic and passes it onto itself, in its own context.
 Inception?
 Matrix?
+Recursion?

 The crucial element to realize is that when you say logic, it means all logic, including the logic of the function which does the `delegatecall` as well.
 So you could delegate to `PuzzleWallet::multicall` from within `PuzzleWallet:multicall`.
 And `msg.value` and `msg.sender` persist in `delegatecalls`.
 Bingo.